jliang249/cse15l-lab-reports/lab-report-1-week1.md

     ![physical device print out](step3.1.PNG)

-    The usernames are different and the directory are also different.
+    **Note**: The usernames are different and the directory are also different.
 This make sense as they are both two different devices.

 **Step 4: Moving Files with scp**